Skip to content

 Common mistakes to avoid

-• Confusing absolute and relative humidity — 80% RH at 20°C contains far less water vapor than 80% RH at 35°C, even though the RH numbers are the same
+• Confusing absolute and relative humidity.
+For example, 80% RH at 20°C contains far less water vapor than 80% RH at 35°C, even though the RH numbers are the same

 Frequently asked questions